 - What impact will missed teaching have on the assessments for my course?

-Any material missed as a consequence of the strike action will not form part of any assessment for the course.
+You will not be disadvantaged as a result of any teaching which is cancelled.
+Any material missed as a consequence of the industrial action will not form part of any assessment for the course.

 - If I don’t receive feedback on my in-course assessments this may impact on my ability to prepare fully for my written examinations.
 How will this affect my marks?